INFLATING A GAY BALLOON

 (This is Part I of a three part series addressing the question, “Why do I talk about homosexuality so much?”)

-My first response to the question of “why I talk about this issue so much” has to do with a simple matter of physics.
+My first response to the question of “why I talk about this topic so much” has to do with a simple matter of physics.
 If you bottle something up for long enough, and it builds and builds with no release valve, the moment you open the valve there’s going to be a significant release of that built up pressure.

 Like blowing up a balloon, you fill and fill and blow with air, inflating the balloon to massive proportions.
 Three possible end scenarios await you: either you keep blowing and it explodes, or you tie it off and it maintains, or you let go of the valve and the balloon flutters and sputters through the room as all the air is released.

-Well, the issue of homosexuality has been blowing air in to my theological balloon for many years now.
+Well, the topic of homosexuality has been blowing air in to my theological balloon for many years now.
 But I have been pastoring in a context where there was no release valve for the things I was thinking through, wrestling with, and discovering.
 I had no space to let that air out, but the journey Christ was taking me on continued to inflate the balloon anyways.
 My only option was to find a way to tie it off and keep the air trapped.

 So I carried this balloon around for years.